-Julie Tumbaga is the Vice President & Regional Sales Executive at OREXCO and has overseen it's tax-deferred exchange department since 2001.
+Julie Bratton is the Vice President & Regional Sales Executive at Old Republic Exchange and has overseen its tax-deferred exchange department since 2001.

-With 15 years experience in the industry, she successfully manages the department’s staff, marketing initiatives and educational program.
+With 27 years of experience in the industry, she successfully manages the department’s staff, marketing initiatives, and educational program.

-She received a Bachelor's of Arts/Sciences in Architecture & Interior Design from SDU and previously was a sales and marketing consultant at Old Republic Title & Escrow of Hawaii.
+She received a Bachelor of Arts/Sciences in Architecture & Interior Design from SDU and previously was a sales and marketing consultant at Old Republic Title & Escrow of Hawaii.

 The IRC 1031 Tax Deferred Exchange provides that in order for an individual to qualify for a tax deferred treatment, the property to be relinquished must be exchanged for a replacement property that is of like kind.

-A major issue arises when the Exchanger is selling their relinquished property and they use Exchange Proceeds to pay off either expenses incurred for the exchange, or settlement fees.
+A major issue arises when the Exchanger is selling their relinquished property and they use Exchange Proceeds to pay off either expense incurred for the exchange, known as settlement fees.

 The most commonly utilized tax planning strategy available to investors is the Delayed Exchange, or Starker Exchange.
 A Delayed Exchange occurs when there is a time delay between the sale of the relinquished property and the purchase of the replacement property.